fairlearn/fairlearn/docs/contributor_guide/development_process.rst

 Documentation should be provided with pull requests that add or change functionality.
 This includes comments in the code itself, docstrings, and user guides.
 For exceptions to this rule the pull request author should coordinate with a maintainer.
+For changes that fix bugs, add new features, change APIs, etc., i.e., for changes that are relevant to developers and/or users please also add an entry in CHANGES.md in the section corresponding to the *next* release, since that's where your change will be included.
+If you're a new contributor please also add yourself to AUTHORS.md.

 Docstrings should follow
 `numpydoc format <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
 This is a
-`recent decision by the community <https://numpydoc.readthedocs.io/en/latest/format.html>`_.
+`recent decision by the community <https://github.com/fairlearn/fairlearn/issues/314>`_.
 The new policy is to update docstrings that a PR touches, as opposed to changing all the docstrings in one PR.